spacetimeengineer/mupy/README.md

     - Supports
     - Print Speed

 Some of these things and more are configurable in in Cura, which can be thought of as a pre-print application which feeds instructions to the 3D printers with the gcode file it generates.
-For starters try importing an stl file generated from custom_box.py
+For starters, try importing an stl file generated from custom_box.py

-  2. In the header select File -> Open File(s) to load an object.
+  1. In the header select File -> Open File(s) to load an object.
-  3. Configure position and angle of object by selecting it.
+  2. Configure position and angle of object by selecting it.
-  4. Add any more additional objects that you may want to fit on print bed be repeating steps 1 and 2 ( Make sure the 3D printer model or print-bed size is known and configured by the Cura system. ).
+  3. Add any more additional objects that you may want to fit on print bed be repeating steps 1 and 2 (Make sure the 3D printer model or print-bed size is known and configured by the Cura system).
-  5. Configure print settings.
+  4. Configure print settings.
-  6. Generate gcode file and store on SD drive ( or whatever the 3D printer requires )
+  5. Generate gcode file and store on SD drive (or whatever the 3D printer requires)
-  7. 3D Print!
+  6. 3D Print!

 ### Clean Parts
 Depending on the part, you may need to clean it for it to be functional.
-This is not always the case and many of the parts mupy provides do not render any wasted filament to begin with but this is not the general case when 3D-printing.
+This is not always the case, and many of the parts mupy provides do not render any wasted filament to begin with, but this is always a general consideration when 3D-printing.

 ### Assemble parts

 So this is the fun part.
 You assemble the printed parts and make sure they fit all together.
-Good Luck!
+Good luck!

 ## Optimize Assembly/Script

-One way to think about why one may consider using mupy scripting tools is to imagine the scenario of having in your possession some prototype you wish to take to the next stage and along-side it a corresponding script reflecting it's digital twin available to you.
+One way to think about why one may consider using mupy scripting tools is to imagine the scenario of having in your possession some prototype you wish to take to the next stage and alongside it, a corresponding script reflecting its digital twin available to you.
 The basic idea is that this mupy script would match the state of the physical prototype and allow the user to make programmatic modifications to the simulation environment and render resources in an instant without halting the simulation or breaking a sweat.
 This would support the evolution of the physical prototype as well.
 This is how I use it and it's fast.
 This will in turn support the continued evolution of the project without risking costly materials.
-Once optimized, the script becomes meaningful, powerful and valuable.
+Once optimized, the script becomes meaningful, powerful, and valuable.
 This person may then possess the right to sell this intellectual property at some price they see fit.
 They could also manufacture it whenever they wanted to.
-This efficiency could then further multiplied if the knowledge regarding it's assembly and operation are transferred digitally, decoded and manufactured remotely.
-It is believed that this kind of environment will support commerce and reduce cost for many people generally speaking once newer layers of tweaking and customizations are made available in the form of new system codes.
+This efficiency could then further multiplied if the knowledge regarding it's assembly and operation are transferred digitally, decoded, and manufactured remotely.
+It is believed that this kind of environment will support commerce and reduce cost for many people generally speaking, once newer layers of tweaking and customizations are made available in the form of new system codes.

 ### Transfer knowledge in a capacity that sustains growth and commerce.

 Yeah, use these parts and start a business or do whatever you want.

 ### Certify Assembly/Script (Optional)
-The whole point of mupy is to script hardware and assemblies using system codes but what if the entire script could be cast as one.
+The whole point of mupy is to script hardware and assemblies using system codes, but what if the entire script could be cast as one?
 Let that sink in.

 # Installation

-If you are a 3D printer enthusiast, wood worker, developer, artist, inventor, entrepreneur looking for an internal utility to manage your projects then mupy is for you.
+If you are a 3D printer enthusiast, wood worker, developer, artist, inventor, or entrepreneur looking for an internal utility to manage your projects, then mupy is for you.

 ## Linux Installation

 ### Prerequisites

-1. Install openscad ( openscad programming language )
+1. Install OpenSCAD (OpenSCAD programming language)

 ```console
 $ apt install openscad